islandora-deprecated/islandora_jwplayer/README.md

 Install as usual, see [this](https://drupal.org/documentation/install/modules-themes/modules-7) for further information.

 Install the JW Player available [here](https://github.com/jwplayer/jwplayer/releases/tag/v6.12.0) to your `sites/all/libraries` folder.
-You will have to build it yourself.
+Build instructions are available on JWPlayer's [README](https://github.com/jwplayer/jwplayer#build-instructions).

 ### Notes

-You must have prevoiusly registered for an account with JWPlayer when version 6 was being offered to legally use the library.
+You must have previously registered for an account with JWPlayer when version 6 was being offered to legally use the library.
 Registering now only licenses you to use version 7 as per JWPlayer's [terms of service](https://www.jwplayer.com/tos/).
-If you are a new user looking to display video, please use the [Islandora Video.js](https://github.com/Islandora/islandora_videojs) module.
+If you are a new user looking to display video content, please use the [Islandora Video.js](https://github.com/Islandora/islandora_videojs) module.

 ## Configuration